 In this round, there are two different streams for applications to the ECSF.
 If you are part of a national or provincial organization, use this flowchart to learn which stream is most appropriate for your application.

-Awarding half a million dollars annually, the Community Priorities Fund sustains our biggest granting program.
+Awarding over $450,000 annually, the Community Priorities Fund sustains our biggest granting program.
 Support for this program comes from over fifty years of donations, beginning with the first gifts the Community Foundation received in 1966.
 Donors choose this fund as a way to allocate their gifts to support the needs of the day, as represented by applications for funding.
 This program supports a wide range of projects from communities throughout our region.

 Prior to filling out your application, please read through our Grant Application Guidelines to see if your project is eligible for funding.
 Your organization must be a CRA-recognized qualified donee or apply in partnership with a qualified donee to be eligible.
 Learn more about qualified donees here.

 As a donor, you can establish an endowment within the Community Priorities Fund.
 Investment income generated by your endowment will support the twice-yearly grants issued by this program.
 You can also make a donation online.

 To view grants awarded through the Community Priorities Fund, click the buttons below.2019 Fall 2019 Spring 2018 Fall 2018 Spring 2017 Fall 2017 Spring 2016 Fall 2016 Spring